SeisSol/SeisSol/Documentation/supermuc.rst

 Using the Sanitizer
 -------------------

-Note that to use sanitizer (https://en.wikipedia.org/wiki/AddressSanitizer), SeisSol needs to be compiled with gcc (or clang but the `static-libasan` argument does not work then).
+Note that to use the Sanitizer (https://en.wikipedia.org/wiki/AddressSanitizer), SeisSol needs to be compiled with gcc (or clang but the "static-libasan" argument does not work then).
 For that modules and compiler need to be switched:

 .. code-block:: bash